NEXT UP ON this.

 'When children grew up and became parents, they introduced their children to the films, the toys, the games.
 It became really effective in introducing a new generation.'

-And it’s happening again.
-This week another generation was introduced to Star Wars with the release of the year’s most highly anticipated film Star Wars: The Force Awakens.
-But this time, we’ll see much of the film’s marketing come through digital channels.
-Facebook is giving users the opportunity to apply a lightsaber filter to their profile, while Google has worked with Disney and Lucasfilm to turn fans’ phones into lightsabers.
-Toys are still an essential part of the marketing juggernaut.
-This year the Sphero app-enabled BB8 droid is high on the Christmas wishlist for children and adults alike.
+And it happened again.
+In 2015, another generation was introduced to Star Wars with the release of the highly anticipated film Star Wars: The Force Awakens.
+But this time, we saw much of the film’s marketing come through digital channels.
+Facebook gave users the opportunity to apply a lightsaber filter to their profile, while Google worked with Disney and Lucasfilm to turn fans’ phones into lightsabers.

 Although there are many reasons Star Wars has endured, its marketing creates a sense of familiarity that keeps us coming back and sharing the films with our children.
 Wilmot says, ‘When we present an audience with a film that they don’t know anything about, it’s very difficult to get them to see it.
 The reason studios put so much money into franchises is because it’s a more reliable return.
 They reassure the audience by giving them something familiar.
 That’s what marketing does – the more a film is familiar, the more people will go to see it.’